elixir-dx/dx/docs/basics/03_conditions.md

 This is also a good example for defining predicates based on other predicates if they reflect how you actually think about them.
-Infer will find an efficient way to evaluate them.
+Dx will find an efficient way to evaluate them.

 ### Not